Cryyyystal/Yelp-Website-Scraping-with-Beautiful-Soup/README.md

 **Technical Skills**

 The packages used for scraping are Beautiful Soup and Seledium in Python.
 Besides, regular expression and HTML are prerequired skills.

-**Note**
-1. If you are interested about review analysis on Yelp website, welcome to have a look at my another project at: https://github.com/Cryyyystal/Analysis-of-Yelp-Review-for-Chipotle-Mexican-Grill

-2. The code might not work due to HTML structure change of the website.